How To Always Get The Best

 My personal favorite used car quote service is at Edmunds.com because of the absolutely massive number of cars listed there, their long-standing reputation for helping consumers in what can be a fairly shady auto industry, as well as how quickly and easily the process works there.

 After you select your make and model, you can then further fine-tune your search by specifying model years, dealer distance, additional makes and models, and so forth.
-What you want to do ideally is locate at least 2 or 3 vehicles (the more, the better) at different dealerships that you may be interested in.
+What you want to do ideally is locate at least 2 or 3 vehicles (the more, the better) at different dealerships to create the competition.

-When the dealers reply via email, you should respond by saying something like:
+When the dealers reply via email, whether you're inquiring about either a used or new car, you should respond by saying something like:

 While most dealers will contact you by email, if one does phone, you can just say something like: